Couples Corner Rebuilding A Relationship

 You need help.
 Someone to mediate.
 Someone to translate.
-Someone to help you explore how things went wrong in your relationship — and how things can go right once again.
+Someone to help you explore how things went wrong in your relationship — and how things can go right once again through couples therapy.

 However, you are anxious about putting your time, emotional energy and the future of your slowly crumbling relationship into someone else’s hands.

 I get it.